 In person sessions and video counselling for Trauma Treatment is available.

-Rachel is a psychotherapist, soul path coach, and energy healer practising in Sydney’s Northern Beaches and by video counselling online.
+Rachel is a spiritual psychotherapist, soul path coach, and energy healer practising in Sydney’s Northern Beaches and by video counselling online.
 Formally trained in Social Work (BSW, MSW) specialised in Mental Health, and Psychology (BA), Rachel integrates spiritual awareness into psychotherapy and inner work.
 This enables her to practice in tune with your needs, and provide healing facilitation on deeper levels.